 Read: How to set up Windows 10 in Kiosk Mode using Assigned Access.

+This section lets you manage the Sync settings of your Windows 10 PC.
 You can sync your PC to other devices using your Microsoft account.
-If you turn it ON, you can sync your desktop theme, browser settings, and passwords, language preferences, ease of access settings and your other Windows settings, across all your Windows 10 devices.
+If you turn it on, you can sync your desktop theme, browser settings, and passwords, language preferences, ease of access settings, and your Windows settings across all your Windows 10 devices.
 You have to be signed in with your Microsoft account.